powmedia/backbone-forms/README.md

 ##Changelog

 ###master
+- Added 'backbone-forms' as a dependency to the AMD wrapper for templates. (seanparmelee)
 - Allow use of required validator with checkbox fields (lennym)
 - Make Form.Field template rendering context overrideable (drd)
 - Fix a mismatched button element in the bootstrap.js template file. (there4)